perakasem/hlaa-ia/writeup/main.typ

 m_x &= x_n + 1/2h times k 1_x.
 $

-The midpoint values are then used to evaluate the final values:
+The slopes at the midpoint are then used to calculate the final values:

 $ k 2_v &= -omega^2m_x \
 k 2_x &= m_v \